LinkedIn vs. Facebook vs. Twitter vs. (fill-in-the-blank)

 To get an idea of how it works, go check out my profile, see what I tweet (tweet is to Twitter as post is to blog), and see how I interact with others.
 If you are in marketing or social media, I'd say Twitter is an essential career tool.
 Again, the value is elusive, but it's there.

-These are five examples of networks to consider, and why you should consider them.
+These are three examples of networks to consider, and why you should consider them.
 What do you think?
 What concerns do you have about which social networks to join?
 Email me at Jason@JibberJobber.com and let me know!

 © Copyright Jason Alba, 2008.
 All rights reserved.
 Used with permission.